-INVENTORY MARCH 2019: LARGE COMBO AMPS
+INVENTORY MAY 2022: LARGE COMBO AMPS

 Bird Golden Eagle 4/25, c.1964.
 From the days before identikit circuits comes the Bird Golden Eagle delivering 25 watts or so through a 15" Wharfedale speaker.
 This is fitted with both huge swampy reverb and (temperamental) tremolo which could be combined to produce a pseudo-echo effect.
 It weighs a ton!